Raivis80/Milestone-Project-3/README.md

 - And as an Administrator, I want to manage user access and profile data.

 #### Site owner goals
-- As a Site owner, I want to Provide potential users with online content sharing platform.
+- As a Site owner, I want to Provide potential users with online Digital Art content sharing platform.
 - As a Site owner, I want to Provide everyone who visits the site to have a good user experience.
 - As a Site owner, I want to Provide user with easy site navigation and search options.
 - As a Site owner, I want to to enable registered users to quickly and easily. share their content.